 In developing its skills matrix, the Board has identified Property, Finance and Governance as the skillsets and experiences considered essential for the Trust and in which some Board members are required to bring specialist expertise.
 Other skills highly valued by the Board include experience in capital projects, strategy and planning, risk management, leadership and commercial, as well as experience working in the ASX200 listed environment.
-Having some knowledge of other related industries is also of benefit; the most relevant of these being retail, technology, regulatory and urban planning.
+Non-critical related industries knowledge considered of some additional benefit includes retail, technology, regulatory and urban planning.
+The Board completed a review of its skills matrix in 2018.
+No changes were made to the skillsets and experiences required by the Board.
 A summary of these skills and their relevance to the Trust is provided in the following table.